Above: The People's Bank of China, PBoC. When Chinese level of income increases, the traditional humbleness disappears. Photo gallery below.

 For foreigners, learning the Chinese way takes time, and often, burnt fingers.
 To succeed in mainland Chinese markets there are no short-cuts.
 Foreign influence, money and marketing, drives mainland Chinese lifestyle towards career and consumption.
 But business deals still require the best Guanxi for the win.

 I had a workshop with group of business Beijingers.
 They had lived and studied abroad, moved back and were now in leading business positions here in Beijing.
-This is the Chinese view of Americans, Overseas Chinese, H.K. and Taiwan, Germans, French, British, Japanese, Russians, Indians, Africans, and Finns, very unscientific, of course, but based on their experiences.
+This is the Chinese view of Americans, Overseas Chinese, H.K. and Taiwan, Germans, French, British, Japanese, Russians, Indians, Africans, and Finns, very unscientific, of course, but based on their experiences, a useful indication.

 What Chinese think of Americans?